UST-MICO/grapheditor/docs/dynamic-templates.rst

 A dynamic marker template must implement the :js:class:`DynamicMarkerTemplate` interface.
 Dynamic marker templates are used for both :js:class:`Markers <Marker>` and :js:class:`LinkHandles <LinkHandle>`.
 They will get a context with their parent element (an :js:class:`Edge` or a :js:class:`Node`).
-To use a dynamic marker template set the :js:attr:`Marker.template` attribute to the template id and :js:attr:`Marker.isDynamicTemplate` to ``true``.
+To use a dynamic marker template set the :js:attr:`Marker.template` attribute to the template id and :js:attr:`Marker.isDynamicTemplate?` to ``true``.
 The same goes for :js:class:`LinkHandles <LinkHandle>`.